This topic lists and defines key terms and phrases that are relevant Google Play's billing system.

-This section lists and describes high-level technologies and concepts that you might encounter when implementing a Google Play Billing solution.
+This section lists and describes high-level technologies and concepts that you might encounter when integrating Google Play's billing system into your app.
 Be sure to familiarize yourself with each item in this section before continuing.

 - Google Play: Google Play is an online store where users can download apps and other digital products.

 - Google Play Console: The Google Play Console provides an interface where you can publish your app to Google Play.
-The Google Play Console also shows details about your app, including any products or content that you sell with Google Play Billing.
+The Google Play Console also shows details about your app, including any products or content that you sell with Google Play.

 - Google API Console: The Google API Console manages backend APIs, such as the Google Play Developer API.

-- Google Play Billing Library: The Google Play Billing Library is an API that you can use to implement a Google Play Billing solution for your app.
+- Google Play Billing Library: The Google Play Billing Library is an API that you can use to integrate Google Play's billing system into your app.